IncredibleDevHQ/dev-video-creator/README.md

 8. Series

 ## 🏃🏽‍♂️ Instructions to Run
-Due to the properietary components, it'll be hard to run Incredible unless you create an account in each of them.
+Due to the proprietary components, it'll be hard to run Incredible unless you create an account in each of them.
-Refer to the wiki for the full list of third-party properiatary services and instructions to run.
+Refer to the wiki for the full list of third-party proprietary services and instructions to run.

-We are committed to the complete OSS porting of Incredivle without the third-party properietary services.
+We are committed to the complete OSS porting of Incredivle without the third-party proprietary services.
 We'll be annoucing a roadmap soon!

 ## 📚 &nbsp;Tech stack